Testing Clustered Equal Predictive Ability with Unknown Clusters: Setup and Preliminaries

-The null hypothesis of interest is the generalized C-EPA hypothesis, where “generalized” refers to the inclusion of conditioning variables—unlike the unconditional nulls in APUY and QTZ.
+The null of interest is the generalized C-EPA hypothesis.
+By ``generalized" we mean that it allows conditioning variables, contrary to the unconditional null considered in recent papers by APUY and \citet{qu23b}.
 It is stated as